stephenxs/SONiC/doc/qos/new-headroom-calculation.md

 Every vendor should provide the ASIC_TABLE on a per-SKU basis.
 It should be stored in `/usr/shared/sonic/device/<platfrom>/<SKU>/buffers.json.j2` on the switch.

-When the system starts for the first time, buffer management related tables will be initialized by `config qos reload` via rendering this template.
+When the system starts for the first time, it generates the configuration by reloading minigraph in which buffer management related tables will be initialized by `config qos reload` via rendering this template.
 After that the table will be loaded from config database each time system starts.

 When reloading minigraph, all data from this table will be cleared and then reinitialized by `config qos reload`.

 It's possible that multiple SKUs share the same switch chip thus the same set of parameters.
 In this case, proper vendor-specific steps should be taken to reduce redundant source files.

-For Mellanox, this file is implemented only in one of all the SKUs sharing the same switch chip while all other SKUs having symbol links pointing to that file.
-For example, for switches based on Spectrum 1 switch chip, `buffers.json.j2` is defined in `sonic-buildimage/device/mellanox/x86_64-mlnx_msn2700-r0/` while all other Spectrum-1-based SKUs having symbol links pointing to it.
+For Mellanox, this file is only in one of all the SKUs sharing the same switch chip while all other SKUs having symbol links pointing to that file.
+For example, for switches based on Spectrum 1 switch chip, `buffers.json.j2` is defined in `sonic-buildimage/device/mellanox/x86_64-mlnx_msn2700-r0/` while all other SKUs based on the same chip having symbol links pointing to it.

 ***Example***